wuzhixiang88/GA-Projects/README.md

 Tech Stack: MongoDB, ExpressJS, NodeJS

-A <a href="https://zx-online-marketplace.herokuapp.com/" >working version</a> of the app has been deployed on Heroku, however Google Maps feature is disabled for that version.
+A <a href="https://zx-online-marketplace.herokuapp.com/" >demo version</a> of the app has been deployed on Heroku but Google Maps feature is disabled for the demo version.